mlua-rs/rlua/README.md

 to expose as easy to use, practical, and flexible of an API between Rust and Lua as possible, while also being completely safe.

-There are other high level Lua bindings systems for rust, and this crate is an exploration of a different part of the design space.
-The other major rust high level interface to Lua that I am aware of right now is [hlua](https://github.com/tomaka/hlua/).
-Some of the differences between `rlua` and `hlua` are:

-  * In `rlua`, handles to Lua values use the Lua registry, not the stack
+`rlua` is designed around "registry handles" to values inside the Lua state.
-  * `rlua` handles are all internally mutable, and non-mutably borrow the main Lua, so there can be multiple handles or long lived handles.
-  * `rlua` targets Lua 5.3

-The key difference here is that rlua handles rust-side references to Lua values in a fundamentally different way than hlua, more similar to other Lua bindings systems like [Selene](https://github.com/jeremyong/Selene) for C++.
-Values like `rlua::Table` and `rlua::Function` that hold onto Lua values in the Rust stack, instead of pointing at values in the Lua stack, are placed into the registry with `luaL_ref`.
-In this way, it is possible to have an arbitrary number of handles to internal Lua values at any time, created and destroyed in arbitrary order.
-This approach IS slightly slower than the approach that hlua takes of only manipulating the Lua stack, but this, combined with internal mutability, allows for a much more flexible API.
+This means that when you get a type like `rlua::Table` or `rlua::Function` in Rust, what you actually hold is an integer key into the Lua registry.
+This is also different from the bare Lua C API, where you create tables / functions on the Lua stack and must be aware of their location.
+This is also similar to how other Lua bindings systems like [Selene](https://github.com/jeremyong/Selene) for C++ work, but it means that using `rlua` may be slightly slower than what you could conceivably write using the C API.
+This is done for reasons of safety and flexibility, and to prevent the user of `rlua` from having to be aware of the Lua stack at all.

-There are currently a few notable missing pieces of this API:
+There are currently a few missing pieces of this API:

-  * Complete panic / abort safety.
-This is a near term goal, but currently there are ways to cause panics / aborts with the API and with lua scripts.
   * Security limits on Lua code such as total instruction limits / memory limits and control over which potentially dangerous libraries (e.g. io) are available to scripts.